DepartureLV/7solutions-challenge/README.md

 # 7 Solutions challenge

-This is the solution for the 7solutions challenge. it contains 2 challenge and each will be in the seperate directory
+This is the solution for the 7solutions challenge. it contains 2 challenges and each will be in the separate directory

 - **Auto Delete Todo List**
 - **Create data from API** (Optional)